-'There er, the one.'' gical a btedly

-spurious.
+It is the well known passage, 1 John 5: 7: "There are three that bear record in heaven, the Father, the Word, and the Holy Ghost; and these three are one."
+This verse which contains so direct and theological a testimony to the doctrine of the Trinity is undoubtedly spurious.
 It is not found in any of the early manuscripts, and by the consent of the highest scholars of our age it has been omitted from the Revised Version, and was undoubtedly added by some transcriber, who had more zeal for theology than discernment of the mind of the Spirit and the order of thought in this chapter.
 The verse is quite irrelevant in the place where it is introduced, and it is by no means necessary to prove the divinity, either of the Son or of the Holy Ghost.

-THE HOLY GHOST AS THE DIVINE ANOINTING.
+I. THE HOLY GHOST AS THE DIVINE ANOINTING.

 "But ye have an unction from the Holy One, and ye know all things.
 But the anointing which ye have received of Him abideth in you, and ye need not that any man teach you; but as the same anointing teacheth you of all things, and is truth and is no lie, and even as it hath taught you, ye shall abide in Him."
-I John 2: 20, 27.
+1 John 2:20, 27.

-We have previously referred to the symbol of oil, and the figure of anointing, with reference to the Holy Spirit.
+We have previously referred to the symbol of oil, and he figure of anointing, with reference to the Holy Spirit.
 The idea of this passage is substantially the same as in the passages formerly referred to.
 The word is a little different.
-It is not so much the anointing as the unction, the chrism which is here mentioned.
+It is not so much the anointing as the unction, the 'chrism' which is here mentioned.

-We need not remind our readers that this word unction or anointing is the same word from which the Christ comes, so that "anointed one" just means Christ one.
+We need not remind our readers that this word 'unction' or 'anointing' is the same word from which the Christ comes, so that "anointed one" just means 'Christ one'.
 We read in the previous verses of the anti-Christ and of the many anti-Christs who shall come.
-In contrast with these are the Christ ones.
+In contrast with these are 'the Christ ones'.
 The Holy Ghost is raising up Christ men.
 The word Christian is derived from this root, but it is not entirely satisfactory.
-A Christian is one that is somehow connected with Christ, but a Christ one is one that is united with Christ and represents Him, being, in fact, a second edition of Him, and representing the very life of Christ among men.
+A Christian is one that is somehow connected with Christ, but a 'Christ one' is one that is united with Christ and represents Him, being, in fact, a second edition of Him, and representing the very life of Christ among men.

-Now this was the great mission of the Holy Ghost-to set apart the Christ, and make Him the great pattern for all future men.
-Having accomplished this work in the glorification of Jesus, He is now reproducing the Christ, in the Christ ones, and calling and training the disciples of Jesus to represent the Master and repeat

-His life through the Christian dispensation.
+Now this was the great mission of the Holy Ghost -- to set apart the Christ, and make Him the great pattern for all future men.
+Having accomplished this work in the glorification of Jesus, He is now reproducing the Christ, in the 'Christ ones', and calling and training the disciples of Jesus to represent the Master and repeat His life through the Christian dispensation.